Lorentz Transformation in Quantum Mechanics: Introduction.

 \section{Introduction.}

 Quantum Mechanics (QM) and special relativity are the basis of the theoretical description of all physical phenomena, with the exception of the gravitational ones.
 For a coherent theory of natural phenomena it is essential that they are compatible.
 The well established relativistic Quantum Field Theory (QFT) \cite{Weinberg} is indeed a coherent formulation of QM in the relativistic framework.
 However, when the wave functions are introduced to represent physical systems, evidences of possible incompatibility clearly arise, in particular when measurements are considered in space-time.
+Since the laws of ordinary Quantum Mechanics (QM) cannot be questioned, because they are in perfect agreement with experiments, it is of great interest to clarify to what extent the laws of special relativity is compatible with them.
+This is surely not a new subject, but there are points that are missing in the literature, which are worth to be considered and discussed.
+The paper does not present new theory or numerical predictions or to "solve" the paradoxes, since they are independent of any model.
 The most known example is the spin correlation measurement between entangled particles, the so called EPR paradox \cite{EPR,Bohm}.
 The quantum mechanical calculation of the correlation perfectly agrees with the experimental finding, but it is performed assuming instantaneous reduction of the wave function, which amounts to an instantaneous "propagation" of the correlation.
 Of course a correlation is not a signal, since the result of the spin measurement is stochastic and it cannot be controlled to send a message.
 However it looks difficult to accommodate this instantaneous correlation within a relativistic formalism.
 In fact, as noticed in ref. \cite{Gao}, the order in which one of the particle affects the state of the other depends on the reference frame if Lorentz transformation (LT) are used, which hints a violation of the "cause - effect" temporal order.
 As it is well known \cite{Friis,Friis2} the correlation itself is not relativistic invariant since it depends on the reference frame, but the violation of Bell's inequality and of the local realism is still valid.
-This and other examples will be discussed in section \ref{sec:measure}.
+This and some thought experiments will be discussed in section \ref{sec:measure}.